 If you decide to take part, you will be asked to sign a consent form (a copy of which you will keep).
-We will arrange a date for you and your child to come to the hospital and take part in the research study.
+We will arrange a date for you and your child to come to take part in the research study.

-We will ask you to fill in some questionnaires about your child's behaviour and whether their health has impacted your or your family's life since they were discharged.
-You will be able to complete these questionnaires while your child is taking part in the study assessments.
+We will ask you to fill in some questionnaires about your child's behaviour and how their health has impacted on your or your family's life.
 With your permission, we will ask your child's teacher to fill in some of these questionnaires too.